 Point no. 7: Humiliating

-Cyber-bullying is under this category as well.
+Cyber-bullying is in this category as well.
 Public humiliation steals people’s dignity and confidence.

 Point no. 8: Marketing misrepresentation

 Most ads on TV, newspaper, and other media seem to be driven by money-making to the point that they don’t see it is wrong to add a little lie in their ads.
 Exaggerating their good points, while downplaying or omitting their bad points are some of the ways sales agents make money.